andreyponomarevru/static-site-generator/sssg/src/assets/text/articles/2021-03-20-asynchronous-programming-in-javascript-part-ii-synchronous-vs.-asynchronous-code.md

 ```
 That is, when we pass a callback function as a parameter to another function, we are only passing the function definition as the parameter — the callback function is not executed immediately.
 It is "called back" (hence the name) synchronously, somewhere inside the containing function's body.
 The containing function is responsible for executing the callback function when the time comes.

-Callbacks allow not only to control the order in which functions are run and data is passed between them, they also allow you to pass data to different fuctions depending on circumstance.
+Callbacks allow not only to control the order in which functions run and data is passed between them, but they also allow you to pass data to different functions depending on circumstance.
 So you could have different actions to run on the user details you want to process like `greeting()`, `goodbye()`, `addToDatabase()`, `requestEmailAddress()`, etc.

 However, for all their usefulness, such callbacks are still synchronous.
 They are still blocking the thread when they run.